jmcanterafonseca/dataModels/UrbanMobility/Service/doc/spec.md

   + Optional

 + `operatedBy`: Agency that operates this service.
-  + Attribute tye: Relationship.
+  + Attribute type: Relationship.
 It shall point to an Entity of Type [gtfs:Agency](../../Agency/doc/spec.md)
+  + Mandatory

++ `startDate`: Start date of the service in `YYYY-MM-DD` format.
+It can be obtained from the field `start_date` of [calendar.txt](https://developers.google.com/transit/gtfs/reference/#calendartxt).
+  + Attribute type: Property. [https://schema.org/Date](https://schema.org/Date).
+Note: Use `DateTime` when storing data in Orion Context Broker.
+  + Mandatory

++ `endDate`: End date of the service in `YYYY-MM-DD` format.
+It can be obtained from the field `end_date` of [calendar.txt](https://developers.google.com/transit/gtfs/reference/#calendartxt).
+  + Attribute type: Property. [https://schema.org/Date](https://schema.org/Date).
+Note: Use `DateTime` when storing data in Orion Context Broker.
   + Mandatory

 ### Examples